M1m1c11/justgaminglancer/README.md

 - Make autopilot detect obstacles.
 - Add star sprites as LOD2.
 - Improve star shaders?
-- Prevent camera orbiting from interrupting autopilot.
+- Prevent camera orbiting from interrupting autopilot and warp effect adjustments.
 - Disable CD after some velocity threshold.
+- Make "Orient only" autopilot feature.
+- Nebula LODS.
+- Procedural skybox distant light (to get rid of static effect due to warp).

 ## How to
 You can download one of the pre-compiled binary in the [releases](https://github.com/roalyr/GDTLancer/releases) section.